Tip One Back at the 34 Best Breweries in the U.S.

 Brooklyn, New York

-Despite the uncertainty that plagued the brewing world through the pandemic, Joe and Lauren Grimm and their team have managed to take what was already an impressive lineup of IPAs, sours, and esoteric takes on classic beers and grow it exponentially.
+Joe and Lauren Grimm and their team have managed to take what was already an impressive lineup of IPAs, sours, and esoteric takes on classic beers and grow it exponentially.
 Today, you’re just as likely to see world-class schwarzbier, hefeweizen, or pilsner roll out of the brewery.
 Grimm also helped an already adored and famous brewery expand its fan base at an enviable pace and made its cans a coveted pick-up wherever they’re available—especially as even more impressive releases roll out.

 Beacon, New York

-Atlanta, Georgia, Birmingham, Alabama, and Nashville, Tennessee
+Atlanta, Georgia; Birmingham, Alabama; Nashville, Tennessee

 It’s always enjoyable telling the story of how Atlanta-based trio Jonathan Baker, Joel Iverson, and Jeff Heck started brewing and pouring their latest homebrew concoctions for close friends after their Bible study meetings on Monday nights before taking it to the next level.
 Besides the two locations in Georgia’s capital, Monday opened Social Club, a 10,000-square foot taproom in Birmingham in 2020, and, as a birthday gift to themselves for successfully turning 10 years old, it just gave Nashville some love with another 25-draft taproom in September called Preservation Society.
 With brewmaster Peter Kiley flexing his liquid mastery with award-winning sours, IPAs, lagers, and decadent stouts to name a few varietals, there’s no telling what the next move is for these enterprising gents.
 Just know they’re always up to something dope to make every day, including Mondays, feel like the weekend.